Inside an Academic Scandal

 Author

 Max H. Bazerman is the Jesse Isidor Straus Professor of Business Administration at the Harvard Business School.
-He is the author or coauthor of 14 books, including Complicit: How We Enable the Unethical and How to Stop.
-Max’s awards include an honorary doctorate from the University of London (London Business School), the Life Achievement Award from the Aspen Institute, and both the Distinguished Scholar Award, the Distinguished Educator Award, the Organizational Behavior Division’s Life Achievement Award from the Academy of Management.
-Max's consulting, teaching, and lecturing includes work in 32 countries.
+He is the author or co-author of fourteen books, including Complicit: How We Enable the Unethical and How to Stop.
+Max’s awards include an honorary doctorate from the University of London (London Business School), the Life Achievement Award from the Aspen Institute, and the Distinguished Scholar Award, the Distinguished Educator Award, and the Organizational Behavior Division’s Life Achievement Award from the Academy of Management.
+Max's consulting, teaching, and lecturing includes work in thirty-two countries.